reedsy/challenges/ruby-on-rails-engineer-v2.md

   - ... (and so forth with discounts increasing in steps of 2%)
   - 30% discount for 150 or more items

 Make the necessary changes to your code to allow these discounts to be in place and to be reflected in the existing endpoints.
+Also make your discounts flexible enough so that it's easy to change a discount's percentage (i.e., with minimal impact to the source code).

 Here's how the above price examples would be updated with these discounts:
 ```